The-Social-Proof-Foundation/docs/order-book/content.md

 - **Creator Compensation Model**: The original creator sets a **fixed fee** when listing their post, ensuring fair compensation without direct market manipulation.
 - **Non-Participation Rule for Creators**: To prevent rug-pulling, **creators cannot actively trade their own content**, ensuring the order book remains decentralized and trustless.

+## Content Trading Rollout

-Content Trading can be structured in two ways depending on the community's tolerance:
+Content Trading can be launched in two ways depending on the community's tolerance:

 ### **1. High-Tier Access (Top 5% of Engaged Posts)**